kodi-pvr/pvr.iptvsimple/README.md

     - `Once per day` - Refresh the files once per day.
 * **Refresh interval**: If auto refresh mode is `Repeated refresh` refresh the files every time this number of minutes passes.
 Max 120 minutes.
 * **Refresh hour (24h)**: If auto refresh mode is `Once per day` refresh the files every time this hour of the day is reached.
+* **Default provider name**: If provided this value will be used as the provider name if one was not provided in the M3U.
+It can be used in combination with the provider mapping file which can supply type, icon path, country code and language code fields.
+* **Enable provider mapping**: If enabled any provider name read from the M3U or the default provider name will be used to read further metadata from the mapping file.
+The metadata includes custom name, type, icon path, country code and language code.
+* **Provider name mapping file**: The config file to map provider names received from the M3U or the default provider name to custom name, icons etc. The default file is `providerMappings.xml`.

+### Groups
+Settings on customising channel groups.

 * **Only load TV channels in groups**: Only TV channels that belong to groups (i.e. have a `group-title` attribute) will be loaded from the M3U file.
 * **TV group mode**: Choose from one of the following three modes:
     - `All groups` - Load all TV groups from the M3U file.